 Then came the Samaritan.
 Belonging, as he did, to a heretical sect, his theology was all wrong.
 Ethnically he was not even a pure Jew, but a Jew/Gentile mongrel.
 Many Jews would have welcomed an “ethnic cleansing” campaign to purge the holy land of such half-breeds.
 The Samaritan, of course, knew this.
 As he saw his bloodied enemy lying there in the road, he could have smugly said “serves him right” and continued walking.

 But he couldn’t.
 Compassion for the suffering of a fellow human being won out over partisan theology, ethnicity, and the demands of his schedule.
 His duty was clear.
 If this had happened to his dad, he would want a passing Jew to stop and help.
-So he went way out of his way, blowing his schedule to bits, spending money that he perhaps couldn’t afford to spend, even planning to follow up later, on his way back from his trip.
+So he went way out of his way, blowing his schedule to bits, spending money that he perhaps couldn’t afford to spend.
+He even made plans to follow up later, on his way back from his trip.

 This is a tale told by Jesus to illustrate a point.
 But it reflects a curious phenomenon observable in every age.
-Good, religious people, who you’d figure to be most likely to help, are often the very ones who use piety and family obligations to excuse themselves from the responsibility of charity.
+Good, religious people, who you’d figure to be most likely to help, are often the very ones who use piety and family obligations as an excuse.
 “Someone else will have to do it – I don’t have time.”
 “We gave at the office.”
 “I’d like to help, but my budget is already maxed out.”
 On the other hand, it is often those you’d least expect who actually go out of their way to lend a helping hand.

 Jesus said: “Not every one who says to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of my Father” (Matthew 7:21).
 And the will of the Father is not just that we abstain from doing bad things (sins of commission) but that we actually fulfill our obligation to do justice and works of mercy.
-It is stunning that the only sneak preview of the last judgment given us in the four gospels shows people condemned not for murder and adultery, but for failing to do works of mercy (sins of omission).
-(Mat 25:36ff).
+There is only sneak preview of the last judgment given us in the four gospels.
+And its stunning that it shows people condemned not for murder and adultery, but for failing to do works of mercy (sins of omission).
+(Mat.
+25:36ff).

 Yes, good judgment must be exercised.
-We are limited human beings and cannot possibly meet all the needs of every suffering person in our own neighborhood, let alone all over the world.
+We are limited human beings.
+We can’t possibly meet all the needs of every suffering person in our own neighborhood, let alone all over the world.
 There have been some who have busied themselves with saving the world to the neglect of their own family.

 This is where the virtue of prudence comes in and perhaps, in some cases, a good spiritual director.